 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Natural slate covering over a traditional timber pitched roof structure.
-The roof space is accessed from a hatch at the first floor landing.
+The roof is of pitched and hipped design overlaid with a slate finish.
+The roof culminates in central ridges overlaid with a tile finish.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-UPVC rainwater goods.
-Visually inspected with the aid of binoculars where
+Rainwater goods serving the subjects were seen to be formed in uPVC materials.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are believed to be of cavity construction with an inner leaf of load bearing timber framework and an outer leaf of concrete block with Fyfestone cladding to the front elevation and roughcasting to the rear.
+The main walls are of cavity brick/block construction with a smooth and roughcast render finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Double glazed UPVC windows.
-The front door to the property is of UPVC.
+The subjects are accessed by way of a uPVC glazed door on the front and rear elevations of the property.
+Windows within the property are predominantly of uPVC construction containing double glazed units.
+There is a single glazed unit of the original construction located within the third bedroom/boxroom.

 External decorations Visually inspected.
-Painted finish to external roughcasting.
+External decorations incorporate paint and stained finishes.